oguiaugusto/store-manager/README.md

 # Welcome to my Store Manager One repository!

-This project was made by [Guilherme Augusto](https://github.com/oguiaugusto), using Node Express and MySQL to validate knowledge learned in [Trybe](https://www.betrybe.com/).
+This project was made by [Guilherme Augusto](https://github.com/oguiaugusto), using Node Express, MySQL and MSC architecture to validate knowledge learned in [Trybe](https://www.betrybe.com/).

 ---

 ## Description

 The objective was to create a Store Manager API using NodeJS and ExpressJS.
+It was developed using the software architecture **Model-Service-Controller**.
 All data was manipulated in a MySQL database.

 #### API Endpoints: